arkadiuszPasciak/windows98/src/documentation/reference/cli.md

 ### typecheck

-Command is used to check the types in TypeScript and Vue files using `vue-tsc`.
-This command helps to ensure that the code is type-safe and free of type-related errors, such as invalid data types or undefined variables.
+Command is used to perform `TypeScript` type checking in your Vue project using the `vue-tsc` compiler.
+This command runs the typecheck script defined in your `package.json` file, which typically invokes vue-tsc to analyze your code and report any type errors or inconsistencies.
+By running this command, you can ensure that your Vue components and TypeScript code adhere to the defined types, helping to maintain code quality and prevent runtime errors.

 ```bash
 npm run typecheck